Ama Joof Gnilane Faye Joof: Relationship with French missionaries

 Diakhao was the capital of Sine, and by inviting the French mission to Diakhao and Gallais as one of his guests, they would be under the control of the Sandigui N'Diob (the most powerful man in the country).
 King Ama Joof Gnilane Faye Joof and his father (the Sandigui N'Diob) wanted to use the missionaries in the same way they used their marabouts: as secretaries and sources of information (secret agents).
 Although Gallais was interested at one point in moving the mission to the interior, it was probably Kobès who declined invitation.

 Almost from the moment the missionary at Ngazobil was established in early 1850, the French missionaries faced systematic harassment that was designed to force them to leave the country.
 The people were also forbidden to sell anything to the mission or to send their children to the mission's school.
 Soon after, the chapel at Ngazobil was looted.
-From this period onwards, the most crucial factor motivating the policies of the Serer kings was a desire to preserve their indépendance.
+From this period onwards, the most crucial factor motivating the policies of the Serer kings was a desire to preserve their independence.